chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 let imageCache = NSCache<NSString, UIImage>()
 {% endhighlight %}

-As you can see, we are caching an image which can access with an NSString.
+As you can see, we are caching an image which we can access with an NSString as the key.
 A good key to store your image by is the URL from where it was downloaded.
 That way we can do a check before we start our network request.
 If it exists, we can then skip the whole networking business.

 ### Defining our method